Set Up an Assay Folder

 - Study-type.
 Creating a study-type folder places all assay and study data in one place and does not provide a separate staging area for assay data.
 If you do not care about separating assay data before it has undergone review, you can choose this option.

 - View or add the "Assay List" web part.
-The assay list (described in the next section) provides a summary of available assays.
+The assay list provides a summary of available assays.

 - For assay-type folders: This web part is automatically included.